 This lamp that recently appeared in an auction was interesting.
 Consigner and owner, Andy Pruitt of A&L Antiques in Wichita, KS had added information about the single name appearing on its shade tag, MACDONALD.
 So, what was immediately identifiable as Bigelow & Kennard, apparently was not.
 Andy pointed to additional information on Wikipedia about a stained glass maker, Donald Macdonald (1841-1916).

 He was a well known and important maker of stained glass and made his mark at various studios.
-One such position included a stint at McPherson until 1900.
+One such position included a period at McPherson from 1872 through 1876.

 In the Wikipedia article, there is mention of Macdonald's son, Donald Newton Macdonald (1877-1924).
 It stated that he was the head of the stained glass lamp department at Bigelow & Kennard.
 In our limited knowledge of this company, it had been widely thought that Homer Bigelow held this position, which also may still be true depending on dates.